jreece1567/MyMovies-1/README.md

         <pre>
             <a href="http://localhost:8080/health" target="new">http://localhost:8080/health</a>
         </pre>
         This is the SpringBoot-standard 'actuator' interface, which allows you to see various statistics on the application as it runs (service-endpoint timings, JVM stats, etc.).
-See the <a href="https://docs.spring.io/spring-boot/docs/current/reference/html/production-ready-endpoints.html">Actuator documentation</a> for details.<br/>
+See the <a href="https://docs.spring.io/spring-boot/docs/current/reference/html/production-ready-endpoints.html" target="new">Actuator documentation</a> for details.<br/>
         <h2>Source code organization</h2>
         </ul>
         The Java code is organized into the following packages (under <b>src/main/java</b>):